keybase/more-entropy/README.md

 Even though the mouse movements of the user are not random, it's extra noise, adding a layer of safety.

 By comparison, `more-entropy` is a *userless* generator of some extra noise.
 It does not require mouse or keyboard input.
 Instead, it generates entropy by counting how many operations it can perform in a unit of time.
+With really large numbers, the few most significant bits can be extracted as extra entropy.

 ### Installation